tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - Check the version number at left-bottom corner

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Menu</b>
-- Check all buttons and information (including number of Ads and $$ cost)
+- Check all buttons and information (including number of Ads and $$ cost, hidden if no ads)
 - Hover over Ad images and check zooming
+- Check there is no text overlap in the menu for text ads
 - Check the uBlock version number(in uBlock menu)

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Vault</b>
 - Verify loading animation, and centering/scaling of Ads on load
 - Zoom in/out using mouse wheel and buttons in top-left corner
-- Check function/layout of inspector (for both image and text ads)
+- Check function/layout of Inspector (for both image and text ads)
-- Check correct function date filter slider at bottom of page
+- Check correct function of date-filter slider at bottom
 - Check that AdNauseam logo in the bottom-right corner links correctly to homepage
-- Check correct calculation of ad cost (and updates according to date-filter)
+- Check correct calculation of ad cost (and $$$ updates according to date-filter, hidden if no ads)
 - Test import/export/clear functions

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Dashboard</b>